 Once booted, of particular importance is the new network adapter—the OS no longer sees the server’s network adapter, so the static IP assigned there is not active.

-2. If you have data that is backed up directly, for example using RoboCopy, restore that data by copying from one external drive to the other.
+2. If you have data that is backed up directly, for example using RoboCopy, restore that data by copying from one external drive.
+I did not include this in the test but I did get motivated to take screen shots of Disk Management and Windows Explorer so I know what data is stored where.

 3. Reboot the system.
 This should go more quickly as the system is now happy to have all its drives back and its network card properly configured.